 Land use in the vicinity of the Wambo Coal Mine is characterised by a combination of coal mining operations, agricultural land uses and the village of Warkworth.
 WCPL owned lands that are not subject to mining operations are utilised for the agistment of stock (WCPL, 2003).

-The Longwalls 21 to 24 Application Area is wholly located on WCPL-owned land and land uses include the North Wambo Creek, North Wambo Creek Diversion, Remnant Woodland Enhancement Program (RWEP) areas and, occasionally, the agistment of stock.
-Steep slopes and low level cliffs overlie Longwalls 21 to 24, with intermediate level cliffs and the Wollemi National Park escarpment to the south-west of the commencing ends of Longwalls 21 to 24.
+The Longwalls 24 to 26 Application Area is wholly located on WCPL-owned land and land uses include the North Wambo Creek, Waterfall Creek and, occasionally, the agistment of stock.